Mongosaurusrex/interactive-dictionary/README.md

 python app.py (or if you have multiple python distributions installed python3 app.py)
 ```

-The program is written in python 3.6.2 and is d
+The program is written in python 3.6.2